RattleyCooper/PageCraft/README.md

-# (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧ PageCraft
+# ✧ PageCraft ✧

- A powerful DSL for generating dynamic HTML.
+ A powerful Template Engine/DSL for generating dynamic HTML.

  Expands on the concepts introduced at:

  https://hookrace.net/blog/introduction-to-metaprogramming-in-nim/

- to create a more useable DSL for generating HTML in nim.
+ to create a more feature rich DSL for generating HTML in nim.
 It features full data interpolation, logic/control flow, and exception handling.

  ## Install